Date: 10 December 2013. Reluctant Wives.

 course a guy is going to figure that if he argues, suddenly the Mrs. will

 realize how fabulously smart her fellow is.
-She'll also change her mind
+She will also change her mind

 because he is absolutely correct and she is wrong.
-Sure...that's going to
+Sure...that is going to

 happen.
 Men, bless their hearts, just don't "get" it, but not to worry: